 ⚑Policy Takeaways

 1. Servers.
-New paradigms: Cloud is more secure, more scalable and cheaper than on premise
+New paradigms: Cloud is more secure, more scalable and cheaper than on premise if configured optimally.

 2. Addressing.
 ICANN and other regulatory bodies decide the allocation of IP addresses and domains, who then farm them out to governments or private sector bodies.

 3. Content Delivery Network (CDN).
 The Internet by default has built in multiple redundancies, with multiple copies of Internet pages all over the world.
-Even if one server goes down, rest of the Internet does not go down.
+Even if one server goes down, the rest of the Internet does not go down.

-1. This was one of the fundamental principles of the design of the Internet's distributed, decentralised infrastructure, so no one entity has unilateral control over its infrastructure and protocols, promoting trust and reliability.
+1. Many aspects of the Internet's protocols, standards and software are open source and a product of collective, collaborative effort across many decades.
+This was one of the fundamental principles of the design of the Internet's distributed, decentralised infrastructure, so no one entity has unilateral control over its infrastructure and protocols, promoting trust and reliability.

 2. Relatedly, there is no point trying to make your HTML code secret as the source code of all HTML pages on the Internet can be viewed by right clicking -> 'Inspect'.